Topics Map > Learning HyFlex

 If you experience difficulty while taking an online exam, contact your instructor immediately via email and inform them of your situation.
 Be sure to include the time, course ID, and test title in your email.
 Internet disruptions, power failures, and browser crashes can occur during a test.
 To protect yourself from the impacts of these potential problems, follow these steps:

 Plan your time to take the test, do not wait until the last minute!
 If you run into technical trouble while taking or submitting the test, you need to have time to get the problem resolved.
 As most tests are only available during a specific time period, you want to be sure the link to the test is still available if you need to get back in.

 How good is your Network Connection?
-Consider a wired internet connection.
+Wired internet connection is recommended for all test-taking.
 If you have access to a hardwired internet connection, we suggest you take your test using it.
 Wireless can be unreliable, particularly in public areas, and you may not recognize whether or not you’re connected until you try to Submit.
 Tips to Increase Internet Connection Strength

 Start with a Cleaned-up Computer.
 Restart your computer.
 Restarting your computer can free memory resources from applications that may be running in the background.
 Close all other applications that are not needed for the test (iTunes/Spotify, email, chat).
 Also, make sure you do not have more than one browser window opened to Blackboard; this can cause problems when submitting your exam.

 Are you having Technical Issues?
 Take a screenshot and contact your instructor.
 This screenshot can be useful to your instructor and helpful for troubleshooting.
 If your instructor has set the test up for multiple attempts, at may be possible to try again.
 Try by quitting/close your browser and reopen it, log in again to resume the exam.
 If necessary, restart your computer.
 IT Help Desk can help you troubleshoot technical issues; however, they cannot reset or reopen your test.
 It is solely your instructor's decision as to how to resolve your situation.